Birth of Richard Byrd

 In May 1926, Byrd and Floyd Bennett reported that they made the first recorded flight over the North Pole.
 Byrd returned home a national hero, was promoted to the rank of commander and received the Medal of Honor.
 There was later some controversy over whether they actually did fly over the North Pole, but Byrd used the fame from this trip to plan a flight over the South Pole.

-Two years later, Byrd launched that expedition and on November 28, 1929, made the first flight to the South Pole and back.
-For this achievement, he was promoted to rear admiral, making him the youngest admiral in the US Navy, at age 41.
+Two years later, Byrd launched that expedition on November 28, 1929, and made the first flight to the South Pole and back.
+He was promoted to rear admiral for this achievement, making him the youngest admiral in the US Navy at age 41.